shervinrad100/MOOC-Java-course/readme.md

+# List of exercises

-# Part 1 - Printing, reading input, variables, calculating with numbers, conditional statements
+### Part 1 - Printing, reading input, variables, calculating with numbers, conditional statements

-# Part 2 - loops
+### Part 2 - loops

 1. Write a program that reads an integer from the user and prints the square of the given integer, i.e. the integer multiplied by itself.